Corporate Compliance Enforcement in Ireland Accelerates

 If your company has outstanding annual returns or unresolved compliance issues, the risk is no longer theoretical: your company could well be included in the next batch of notices.

-What This Means for Companies and Directors
+What This Means for Companies, Directors, and Liquidators

 The enforcement environment has changed.